JpOnline/Blog/documentation_sprint.md

 - The reason it’s hard to see an up to date documentation is because it’s far from the code?
 - What are the actual problems with tools for documentation?
 I have some experience with javadocs and I like the fact that it is done with the code and you can see it in a web page, but it’s not possible to edit from there and it focuses on too technical detail about a single piece of code, not how they are related.
 I also think it’s interesting the [Visual Studio Code Maps](https://docs.microsoft.com/en-us/visualstudio/modeling/map-dependencies-across-your-solutions?view=vs-2019) and [C4 with Structurizr](https://youtu.be/HmHOYkTVxIg?t=1411)

+## HMW statements
+After some research and discussion with specialists I made some "How might we" statements, that's basically problems seen in an opportunity point of view.
+- How might we improve the code knowledge of someone new in the team?
+- How might we generate diagrams from the code?
+- How might we improve visibility of the code? (more than just coloring differently)
+- How might we highlight the domain entities?
+- How might we facilitate collaboration?

 [Comments and insights here](https://github.com/JpOnline/Blog/issues/9)